Skip to footer content

 How Do You Customize QR Code Appearance with Logo and Colors?

-IronQR's QrStyleOptions enables brand-aligned QR code generation with custom colors, dimensions, and embedded logos:
+IronQR's QrStyleOptions enables brand-aligned QR code generation with custom colors, dimensions, and embedded logos.
+This is particularly useful for marketing materials, product packaging, and event tickets where visual consistency matters.

 using IronQr;